Hiurge/Certificates/README.md

 This is a short review of my Machine Learning, Data Science, Databases (and more) courses.
 There are over 30 courses i have acomplished in between september 2017 and may 2018.
 Order of doc goes like this:

-I. My courses list.
+I. My courses list

 II.
-My certificates (jpg's).
+My certificates (jpg's)

 III.
 Brief review of courses programming assignments (and other projects).